kennethlarotyamat/MIS76810032024Sprg/media/text/readme.txt

 I really have no choice.
 I have to audit the course.
-I also. have to file a patent. yet again.
+I also. have to file a patent. and. yet again.
-I have no choice in the matter.
+I. really. have no choice in the matter.

 ...